apache/nuttx/Documentation/platforms/xtensa/esp32s2/index.rst

 ESP32-S2 has 3 WDTs.
 2 MWDTs from the Timers Module and 1 RWDT from the RTC Module (Currently not supported yet).
-They're accessible as character drivers, The configuration along with a guidance on how to run the example and the description of the application level interface can be found :doc:`here </components/drivers/character/watchdog>`.
+They're accessible as character drivers, The configuration along with a guidance on how to run the example and the description of the application level interface can be found in the :doc:`watchdog documentation </components/drivers/character/watchdog>`.

 I2S
 ===